Labetalol hydrochloride for hypertension

 - Keep the medicine in the container it came in.

-Your child’s doctor, pharmacist or nurse will be able to give you more information about labetalol and about other medicines used to treat hypertension.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about Labetalol and about other medicines used to treat high blood pressure.

 Version . © NPPG, RCPCH and WellChild, all rights reserved.
 Review by May 2015.

 The primary source for the information in this leaflet is the British National Formulary for Children.
 For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk.